 When you establish a pull system in your organisation, you are essentially placing tasks in a priority queue.
-Tasks will only be assigned to workers should there be a high demand or urgent need for it.
+Tasks will only be assigned to workers should there be a high demand or urgent need for them.

-For example, the inventory is considered one of the biggest time wasters in a business production steps.
+For example, the inventory is considered one of the biggest time wasters in business production steps.
 Having stacks of unnecessary items wastes space, and keeping on top of it all can take up hours of an employee’s time.
 However, a just-in-time delivery method (a pull-based system) is a great method where only the most requisite stock materials and information are kept.
 This means that products are created at the time and in the quantity when they are needed.

 There are two main principles for this step: reduction in the production cycle time whilst still achieving a high-quality and effective result.